RBenameur/ocyan.github.io/README.md

 Considering the target of this website, efforts have been made to have a children friendly design, to make it as accessible as possible

-## Prerequisites

-No prerequisites, should work on most softwares

 ## Code style

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)